Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 Wine and the agriculture economy

 Lodi's wine industry has faced years of contraction, including vineyard pull-outs, export disruption from tariffs, and labor-cost pressure.
-Shoemaker emphasizes regulatory rollback and protection of the wine and ag economies as a top priority and has the most explicitly Lodi-focused platform plank on the issue.
-Flora has consistently advocated for Central Valley agriculture in Sacramento and points to his record on PAGA reform and ag-related legislation.
-Adams emphasizes water justice and SGMA enforcement as the foundation of long-term agricultural sustainability.
-Owen has spoken generally about supporting small businesses but has not detailed an ag-specific platform.
-Nobriga calls for the reversal of "insane water, farming and gas regulations."
-Perez has not articulated a public position.
+Per his Lodi News-Sentinel candidate questionnaire, Shoemaker emphasizes regulatory rollback and protection of the wine and ag economies as a top priority.
+Per Sacramento Bee coverage of his Assembly record, Flora has consistently advocated for Central Valley agriculture in Sacramento and points to his record on PAGA reform and ag-related legislation.
+Per The Stockton Record's April 18 forum coverage, Adams stated, in the context of water policy, that "we shouldn't be taking any water away from our agriculture" while supporting investment in water-table recharge.
+Per the same Stockton Record coverage, Owen has spoken generally about supporting small businesses but did not detail an ag-specific platform at the forum.
+Per the same source, Nobriga called for the reversal of state water and farming regulations she described as harmful.
+The Democratic candidate from Waterford has not articulated a public position.

 Highway 99 and infrastructure